emsal0/resolvplox_alt/README.md

 Some things need to be done:

 * rename to resolvplox instead of resolvplox_alt (the original resolvplox was an Erlang project that isn't finished and probably won't be in the forseeable future)
-* Support DHCP DNS servers
+* Support the use of the "default" DNS servers given by the ISP via DHCP